bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-23-jpeg-quality-estimation-experiments-with-a-modified-imagemagick-heuristic.md

 ## Estimating JPEG quality

-Probably the best explainer on JPEG quality and its estimation is [this tutorial on Neil Krawetz's Fotoforensics site](https://fotoforensics.com/tutorial.php?tt=estq).
+Probably the best explainer on JPEG quality and its estimation is [this tutorial on Neal Krawetz's Fotoforensics site](https://fotoforensics.com/tutorial.php?tt=estq).
 The information under the "Estimating Quality" tab is particularly useful.
 I will return to this on various occasions later in this post.

 ## Estimating JPEG quality with ImageMagick